Zero-magnetic-field Hall effects in artificially corrugated bilayer graphene

-Here, we create a new class of condensed-matter system in which both the Berry curvature dipole and real-space pseudo-magnetic field dominate, and furthermore use this system to demonstrate an exotic pseudo-magnetoresistance anisotropy and the nonlinear AHEs without breaking the time-reversal symmetry.
+Here, we create a new class of condensed-matter system in which both the Berry curvature dipole and real-space pseudo-magnetic field dominate, and furthermore use this system to demonstrate the nonlinear AHE and a new type of a linear response Hall effect, which may be viewed as a cousin of the Magnus Hall effect that was recently predicted\cite{papaj_prl19}, without breaking the time-reversal symmetry.
 Such a system is realized by placing bilayer graphene (BLG) onto an artificially corrugated hexagonal boron nitride (hBN) substrate to simultaneously break the inversion symmetry and induce pseudo-magnetic fields through mechanical deformations, as shown schematically in Fig.~1a.
 There are two distinct features that make our design unique from others\cite{levy_science10,jiang_nl17,liu_nn18}.
 First, the use of BLG instead of MLG breaks the inversion symmetry in the lattice-deformed (or strained) regions.
-In this case, the interlayer coupling in such a lattice-deformed system is expected to be modulated in accordance with the lattice deformation and play a significant role in the band structure modulation, conceptually similar to the twisted bilayer graphene wherein the lattice is misorientated in the moir\'e pattern\cite{cao_nature18a,cao_nature18b}.
+In this case, the interlayer coupling is expected to be modulated in accordance with the lithographically-patterned lattice deformation (strain) and play a significant role in the band structure modulation, conceptually similar to the twisted bilayer graphene wherein the interlayer coupling is instead modulated by the moir\'e pattern to drive graphene from a normal metallic state into an insulating\cite{cao_nature18a}, superconducting\cite{cao_nature18b}, or ferromagnetic stats\cite{sharpe_science19}.
 Second, the corrugated steps are designed to be further apart ($100$~nm), spatially separating the strain field and hence the antiferromagnetic pair of pseudo-magnetic fields $B_\text{S}$ from each other (Fig.~1b).
 This is distinct from a continuous sinusoidal-like $B_\text{S}$ created in a continuously corrugated system\cite{liu_nn18}, in which the first-order moment of the pseudo-magnetic field is zero.
 In contrast, spatially separated antiferromagnetic pairs of $B_\text{S}$ will have a nonzero first-order moment for each of the K and K$'$ valley, analogous to the Berry curvature dipole in momentum space\cite{sodemann_prl15}, and remarkably gives rise to a Rashba-like valley-orbit coupling (which will be discussed in more detail below).